RFP Response Strategy: Why Human Intelligence Is Necessary

 In order to build your RFP response skills, it helps to be a part of the process.
 From reviewing the RFP to making sure it aligns with your business strategy, to writing a compliant response and reviewing for errors, there’s a lot that goes into a submission.
 And, as we mentioned above, the entire process can take upwards of 40 hours for your first submission.
-But, with each completed response thereafter, you’ll find that the time you’re spending per RFP is decreasing and your knowledge of the process is increasing.
+But, with each completed response, the time you spend per RFP will decrease as your knowledge of the process increases.

 We don’t need to tell you that as a small or medium-sized business owner, your time is valuable.
 And, you probably have 100 other tasks on your plate as it is.
 Outsourcing the RFP response process can mean one less thought that needs to take a lap around your brain.

 In short, here’s why software can’t replace humans in the RFP process: